Do any of the cabinets contain any particleboard?

 Painted woods offer a classic look for your cabinetry.
 Paint will develop hairline cracks in the finish, most notable around the joints - especially miter joints.
 This is a result of natural expansion and contraction of the wood.
 With that, MDF center panels are commonly used with painted door styles to help with the stability of the door.
 Painted doors require more maintenance for chips, marks, residue from normal kitchen use, and hand/finger prints.
 Paint may have a slight difference in tones between doors, drawer fronts, face frames and mouldings.

 Glazing is most apparent in contours where “hang-up” would occur (areas where the Glaze `gathers` and is more visible).
 Glaze adds depth, dimension and an understated sheen.
 Glazing results in each piece being unique and individualized.
 When choosing glazing, please understand that each cabinetry component will have a finish appearance that is slightly different from the next.
 Glazing over lighter stains will result in more noticeable variation than over darker base stain colors.
 Painted doors that are glazed also commonly use MDF in lieu of solid wood for center panels to add stability against seasonal thermal dimensional changes.
 Glazing marks may appear outside of the general `hang up` area.
-Additional maintenance may be required for glazed doors against chips, marks, hand/finger prints, and residue from normal kitchen use.
+Additional maintenance may be required for Internal Glazed doors against chips, marks, hand/finger prints, and residue from normal kitchen use.

 What forms of payment do you accept?